Now On - Until September 2026

 The Yiddish diminutive -ele softens nabat – a word spanning Slavic and Semitic languages – shifting it from warning to quiet presence.
 Referencing lost wooden synagogues of Eastern European shtetls and the non-territorial idea of Yiddishland, the work evokes continuity through memory and transmission rather than land.
 In dialogue with Venice’s Ghetto history, Nabatele exists neither as monument nor memorial, but as a gentle presence that holds unresolved belonging without claiming permanence.

-– Yevgeniy Fiks & Maria Veits (Yiddishland Pavilion)
+– Yevgeniy Fiks & Maria Veits (Curators)

 Anna Kamyshan is a Ukrainian, London-based multidisciplinary artist and architect of Jewish heritage, working with complex, spiritual, past- and future-inspired, playful, and dreamlike visions, ideas, illusions, and spaces.
 Her practice has been presented at the Venice Biennale, the Milan Triennial, and the Babyn Yar Holocaust Memorial Center in Kyiv, among other international platforms.